jvictorjs/telegram-clone/README.md

 ## Motivation

-After I get bored with my default portfolio web page, I came up with the idea of making something different, that really represents me.
+After I got bored with my default portfolio web page, I came up with the idea of making something different that really represents me.
 And everyone close to me knows that <b>I am a Telegram messaging app fan</b>.

 I wanted to build something original.
 So anyone could say: "Wow, this is cool!".